Who Is The Defendant In These Types Of Cases?

 What Other Crimes Can Be Related To Prostitution?

 There are several crimes that can be related to prostitution which vary from case to case.
 The most common ones are pimping, pandering, lewd conduct, indecent exposure, and human trafficking.
 Depending on the facts of each case, the charges differ.
 In the city of Los Angeles, the most common charge associated with prostitution is operating as an escort without a license, which falls under the Business & Professions Code.

-If you need Answers to Frequently Asked Questions About Prostitution And Solicitation Of A Prostitute, call the law offices of Arash Hashemi for a free initial consultation at (310) 448-1529 or contact us online and get the information and legal answers you’re seeking.
+If you need Answers to Frequently Asked Questions About Prostitution And Solicitation Of A Prostitute, call the law offices of Arash Hashemi for an initial consultation at (310) 448-1529 or contact us online and get the information and legal answers you’re seeking.
 Our office is conveniently located in the Westside Towers in Los Angeles, within minutes of Santa Monica, Beverly Hills, Westwood, and steps away from the Expo/Bundy Station.
 We have flexible hours and weekend appointments, and we will visit you in jail to discuss your case.